whamtet/sql-dialect/README.md

 # sql-dialect

-An experimental sql dialect to tract indices
+An experimental sql dialect to track indices

 ## Usage